marco262/my_wiki/data/onednd/advancement/feats.md

 You have trained extensively with pole weapons that have Reach, granting you the following benefits:

 * **Ability Score Increase.** Increase your Strength score by 1, to a maximum of 20.
-* **Pole Strike.** Immediately after you take the Attack Action and attack with a Weapon that has the Heavy and Reach properties, you can use a Bonus Action to make a Melee Attack with the opposite end of the Weapon.
+* **Pole Strike.** Immediately after you take the [[glossary:Attack]] Action and attack with a Weapon that has the Heavy and Reach properties, you can use a Bonus Action to make a Melee Attack with the opposite end of the Weapon.
 The weapon's damage die for this attack is a d4, and it deals Bludgeoning Damage.
 * **Reactive Strike.** While you are holding a Weapon that has the Heavy and Reach properties, you can use your Reaction to make one Melee Attack against a creature that enters the Reach you have with that Weapon.

 ## Resilient